 Try some naturally-coloured sticky rice grown on the mountainous terraces

-Making this dish requires a lot of preparation but the final result is superb!
+Making this Sapa local food requires a lot of preparation but the final result is superb!
 Glutinous rice needs to be soaked in water until it blooms for 6 to 8 hours before cooking the dish.
 After that, it is divided and colored using natural fruit and vegetable dyes from the nearby forests.
 In particular, the baby jackfruit or red leaves are used to create the red color, the ginger leaves or grapefruit peel are used to make the green color, the ash mixed with lime water is used to create the black color, the turmeric is used to create the yellow color, and the elderberries used to create the purple color.
 The white pile of rice is typically on top when it is steamed and served, while the colors that will fade the fastest are placed at the bottom of the serving plate (or a banana leaf).

-5. Dried buffalo meat
+5. Dried buffalo meat - Sapa local dish

 How do Sapa people make this meat?
 First, the buffalo meat is diced into small pieces and marinated for about two hours in a mixture of spices, particularly Mac Khen leaves, salt, and chili.
 The locals will hang the meat up just right above the hot stove so the smoke from the kitchen slowly dries the buffalo meat, giving it a deep brown hue while preserving the red and tender inside.
 After around 8 months or a year, the meat skewers are removed, and the dish is now ready to eat.
 One unique feature is that even though the outside is covered in cooking smoke, the meat inside still has an attractive bright red color when torn off.
 The dish may initially taste a little salty and bitter, but after you get used to it, the combination of the sweet flavor of the buffalo meat and the spicy flavor of the Mac khen leaves will make it difficult to put down.